 An arbitration agreement can be concluded as a separate agreement or can take the form of an arbitration clause in an agreement.
-The arbitration agreement must be concluded in writing, otherwise it is null and void.
-The agreement is deemed to be in writing if it is included in a document signed by all parties or in an exchange of letters, telefaxes or other means of telecommunication that provide a record of its content and identify the parties.
-In general, an arbitration agreement may also be included in general terms and conditions.
+The arbitration agreement must be concluded in writing or it is null and void.
+The agreement is deemed to be in writing if it is: